 Because Unison Energy typically owns our energy systems, and our customer puts up no capital, the customer payback is in the form of energy savings and related resiliency benefits over the term of the ESA.
 That said, economic payback, if a customer was to own the energy system, can be 4-8 years depending on local tariffs, onsite installation costs, natural gas and electric utility rates, and internal or external Operations and Maintenance costs.

 Natural gas cogeneration facilities can reduce carbon emissions by 30-40%; implementing multiple technologies in a microgrid including solar power can further reduce carbon emissions 40 to 60%.
 The exact amount will depend on the mix of power generation resources serving a utility or geography (e.g, coal, natural gas, nuclear, hydro, wind, solar).
 In the future, renewable gas from biofuels and even hydrogen will be readily available through existing gas pipelines allowing facilities to be carbon neutral using their existing infrastructure.
-In the meantime, Unison Energy supports reforestation, a concept endorsed at the 2020 World Economic Forum [link to one trillion trees initiative], to remove the remaining carbon from the atmosphere to achieve carbon neutrality today.
+In the meantime, Unison Energy supports reforestation, a concept endorsed at the 2020 World Economic Forum, to remove the remaining carbon from the atmosphere to achieve carbon neutrality today.

 Yes.
 If we enter into a sales agreement, we will require a long-term services agreement to ensures that our systems are properly maintained and kept running at maximum efficiency.